“A Beautiful Garden is a Work of Heart”

-And a ten inch clay saucer fit perfectly in the seat of the chair plant stand and created the perfect perch for either a bird bath or a bird feeder.
+By adding a ten-inch clay saucer that fit perfectly in the seat of the chair of the plant stand it became the perfect perch for either a bird bath or a bird feeder.

-Then I spray painted the chair, the two clay saucers and the clay pot all in a bright yellow color from Rust-Oleum called Sun Yellow.
+A whimsical garden needs lots of bright colors and yellow is such a friendly color.
+It was an easy choice to spray paint the two clay saucers and the clay pot all in a bright yellow color from Rust-Oleum called Sun Yellow.

 The last step was to seal each piece by applying two coats of Rust-Oleum Triple Thick Glaze in high gloss.

 So it is the end of summer but the many many birds – and squirrels in my garden – will get to enjoy the treats in the new bird bath and bird feeder until it turns cold this fall.

 (Yes the ground is a bit rough in this flowerbed.
 We are attempting to make leaf mulch this year so it will look different very soon.)